Section 3: Selection Process

 3.3 Business Opportunities

-To apply for any posted business opportunities, Licensees must complete a Business Opportunity Application (Form DBS 007) in its entirety.
+To apply for any posted business opportunities, licensees and vendors must complete a Business Opportunity Application (Form DBS 007) in its entirety.
 Applications are available via the local DBS office, the local BEP Consultant, or the DBS Web site.
-The application must include the applicant's name, current mailing address, email address, and phone number(s).
+The application must include the applicant’s name, current mailing address, email address and phone number(s).
 Application forms must be received by the BEP State Office no later than close of business (5:00 P.M.
 Eastern Time) on the posted deadline date.
 Applications may be submitted via mail, email, or fax.
 Any application received after close of business (5:00 P.M.) on the posted deadline date will not be considered for the business opportunities listed.

 3.4 Vendor Residence Vicinity Requirement

-A Licensee who accepts a Type I Licensed Operator Facility Agreement (LOFA) appointment to a BEP facility is required to establish legitimate physical residency at a distance of not more than seventy-five (75) verifiable driving miles from the facility.
-The Division shall allow the Vendor up to thirty (30) calendar days from execution of the Type I LOFA to comply with this requirement.
-The Division may grant an extension of not more than thirty (30) calendar days if the Vendor demonstrates a compelling reason for the additional time.
+A licensee or vendor who accepts a Type I Licensed Operator Facility Agreement (LOFA) appointment to a BEP facility is required to establish legitimate physical residency at not more than seventy-five (75) verifiable driving miles from the facility.
+The DBS shall allow the vendor up to thirty (30) calendar days from execution of the Type I LOFA to comply with this requirement.
+The DBS may grant an extension of not more than thirty (30) calendar days if the vendor demonstrates a compelling reason for the additional time.
 Failure to comply shall be considered a material breach of the Type I LOFA and the contract shall be cancelled.
+This policy also serves to restrict a current vendor from moving more than seventy-five (75) verifiable driving miles away from a facility they currently operate under a Type I LOFA.

 3.5 Outstanding Debt Prohibition

-Licensed operators will be required to repay any outstanding debt via a money order or cashier's check prior to participating in the Selection Process or signing any LOFA.
+Licensees and vendors will be required to repay any outstanding debt via a money order or cashier’s check prior to participating in the Selection Process or signing any LOFA.

-Based upon consideration of aggravating and mitigating factors present in an individual case, and after consultation with the chairperson of the State Committee of Vendors, the Division may permit a licensed operator to apply for or sign a Temporary Type II LOFA, not to exceed 18 months in duration, provided they enter into and abide by the stipulations of a repayment plan with the Division.
+If a Working Capital shortage is discovered at the time of a facility changeover, the shortage must be paid in full by the outgoing vendor via money order or cashier’s check, prior to the outgoing vendor signing a LOFA for any facility.
+Based upon consideration of aggravating and mitigating factors present in an individual case, and after consultation with the chairperson of the State Committee of Vendors, the DBS may permit a licensee or vendor to apply for or sign a Temporary Type II LOFA, not to exceed 18 months in duration, provided they enter into and abide by the stipulations of a repayment plan with the DBS.

 3.6 Selection Cycle Application Instructions

-There are four ways you can obtain an application to apply for any available Facilities
+There are four ways you can obtain an application to apply for any available Facilities.

 The Business Opportunity Application must be completed in its entirety.
-Provide your name with correct mailing address, email address, and telephone number(s) where you can be reached.
+Provide your name with the correct mailing address, email address and telephone number(s) where you can be reached.
 A single application may be used to apply for multiple Facility listings that share the same deadline date.
 Page one (1) of the application provides a space where you designate by the Facility number the opportunities of interest to you.
 You will only be considered for those opportunities so designated when the application period closes.
 The Business Opportunity Application must be signed and dated.

 Division of Blind Services